tarwn/lessthandot-hugo/blogs/content/posts/2014-04-18-mds-a-database-error-has-occurred.md

 ---
 I recently came across the following error message when I tried to look at the batches in the Integration Management section of MDS:

-<pre>515: A database error has occurred.
+<pre parse="no">515: A database error has occurred.
 Please contact your system administrator</pre>

 [<img class="alignnone size-full wp-image-2585" alt="koen_mdserror" src="/wp-content/uploads/2014/04/koen_mdserror.png" width="299" height="120" />][1]